In This Article

 The 120-day cycle exists because provider data changes frequently.
 Over a four-month period, a provider might:

 Health plans need reasonably current data to make credentialing decisions, and the 120-day cycle was established as the industry standard balancing data freshness against administrative burden.
 CAQH set this timeline in consultation with participating health plans and provider associations.
-For a broader look at how the 120-day cycle fits into the overall credentialing process, our re-attestation deep dive covers additional scenarios.
+For a broader look at how the 120-day cycle fits into the overall credentialing process, our re-attestation detailed guide covers additional scenarios.

 How the Cycle Works